stefanbc/ghost-update/README.md

 # ghoster

-A small shell script to update your Ghost installation.
+A small bash script that updates your Ghost instance

 ## Before usage